-Restorative justice is a philosophy and practice of justice that argues for working to repair harm and restore communities after harm has occurred.
-In this paper, \textit{we apply a restorative justice lens to study how an online gaming community currently addresses---and might alternatively address---severe online harm}.
-We chose to focus on restorative justice here because it has an established offline practice and has been successfully institutionalized to address harm in other contexts \cite{kuo2010empirical, latimer_effectiveness_2005, bazemore2001comparison}.
-Restorative justice focuses on providing care, support, and meeting peoples' needs after harm has occurred.
-It has three major principles: (1) address the victim’s needs related to the harm; (2) support the offender in taking accountability and working to repair the harm, and (3) engage the community in the process to support victims and offenders and heal collectively \cite{mccold2000toward, zehr2015little}.
+Restorative justice focuses on providing care, support, and in other ways meeting people's needs after harm has occurred.
+It has three major principles: (1) identify and address the victim’s needs related to the harm, (2) support the offender in taking accountability and working to repair the harm, and (3) engage the community in the process to support victims and offenders and heal collectively \cite{mccold2000toward, zehr2015little}.
 In practice, restorative justice addresses harm differently than more common punitive models.
-The main tool for action in a punitive justice model, as in content moderation, is \textit{punishing} the person who has violated the rules.
-In contrast, the main tool for action in restorative justice is \textit{communication} involving the harmed person, the offender, and the community.
-For instance, in a common restorative justice practice called a \textit{victim-offender conference}, the victim and the offender meet to discuss how to address the harm under the guidance of a facilitator.
-Interested community members are also invited to join this conversation.
-The conference aims to address the needs and obligations of all parties involved, including the victim, the offender and the community members.
-The follow-up process of the conference may include apologies or community service by the offenders \cite{zehr2015little}.
+The main tool for action in a punitive justice model, as embodied in content moderation, is \textit{punishing} the rule violator.
+In contrast, in restorative justice it is \textit{communication} among the harmed person, the offender, and the community.
+For instance, in a common restorative justice practice called a \textit{victim-offender conference}, the victim and offender meet to discuss the harm and how to address it under the guidance of a facilitator; interested community members are also invited to join this conversation since the conference aims to address the needs and obligations of all three parties involved.
+A follow-up process may include apologies or community service by the offenders \cite{zehr2015little}.